strimzi/strimzi-kafka-operator/development-docs/systemtests/io.strimzi.systemtest.security.custom.CustomCaChainST.md

 ## testKafkaConnectTrustWithCustomCaChain

-**Description:** Verifies that KafkaConnect properly establishes trust when connecting to Kafka using various custom CA configurations.
+**Description:** Verifies that KafkaConnect properly establishes trust when connecting to Kafka using valid custom CA configurations, and fails to connect when an untrusted (Subleaf) CA is used.

 **Steps:**